 Things to keep in mind when caring for someone with COVID-19

 Remember that in most cases, people who get sick with COVID-19 can recover safely at home.
-They’ll just need reminders to get rest and stay away from others.
+But they may need extra encouragement to get rest and stay away from others.
 Dr. Merlino recommends that when you are caring for someone who is infected, stay in contact with a healthcare provider.
 They may be advised to get tested for COVID-19 or to just stay home and monitor their symptoms.

-If the person you’re caring for has tested positive or has symptoms of COVID-19, here’s what you can do to help them get better:
+If the person you’re caring for has tested positive or has symptoms of COVID-19, here’s what you can do to help them: